 Choose your country and language:

-I had the pleasure of exploring the Qunu site, which is also utilised as a Youth and Heritage Centre.
-The centre facilitates educational programmes for school children, hosts youth camps, teaches them about culture and encourages creativity through theatre, dance and crafts sessions.
+The Qunu site, which is also utilised as a Youth and Heritage Centre facilitates educational programmes for school children, hosts youth camps, teaches them about culture and encourages creativity through theatre, dance and crafts sessions.

 Located near to the remains of the hut where Nelson Rolihlahla Mandela was given his English name, Nelson, and began his school career, the museum is a must-visit attraction when in the Eastern Cape.
 It offers a memorable cultural experience that gives one insight into the life of South Africa's most famous person.